What is a service desk?

 Knowledge management

-Knowledge maximises operational performance by providing a resource to service desk agents.
-Essential functions include a knowledge database, separate end user and agent knowledge data, known issue and error database, suggest keyword searching based on an incident description, and knowledge management to support a knowledge lifecycle.
+Knowledge management maximises operational performance by providing a resource to service desk agents.
+Essential functions include a knowledge database; separate end user and agent knowledge data; a known issue and error database; suggested keyword searching based on an incident description; and knowledge management to support a knowledge lifecycle.

 Service desk management

-Reporting functions help IT service desk leaders optimise operational costs, which in turn helps them manage user satisfaction, ensure SLA compliance, and identify issues that may be impacting business.
-Reporting also gives management a larger look into operations to help them make informed decisions.
-Some key capabilities include service performance dashboards, agent metrics, known-issue analytics, SLA conformity reports, and major incident management capabilities.
+Reporting functions help IT service desk leaders to understand, manage and optimise the costs of services, which in turn helps them to manage user satisfaction, ensure SLA compliance and identify issues that may be impacting the business.
+Reporting also gives management insights into services to help them make informed decisions.
+Some key capabilities include service performance dashboards, agent metrics, known-issue analytics, SLA conformity reports and major incident management capabilities.

-Finding the right tools for your service desk is crucial to supporting operations and helping resolve issues and is often referred to as IT Service Management (ITSM).
-The service desk is the point of contact between customers and an organisation’s IT team, which means that tools like knowledge management and reporting are critical to providing IT service desk solutions.
-The right tools also provide easy setup and customisation, enable proper collaboration, adapt to user needs, and scale with the growth of a team or organisation.
-This helps IT support desks deliver the right support to help users get the most out of their IT resources.
+Finding the right tools for your service desk is crucial to supporting operations and helping resolve issues, and is often referred to as IT Service Management (ITSM).
+The service desk is the point of contact between employees and their organisation’s IT team, which means that tools such as knowledge management and reporting are critical to providing IT service desk solutions.
+The right tools also provide easy setup and configuration, enable proper collaboration, adapt to user needs, and scale with the growth of a team or organisation.
+This helps IT support desks deliver the right support to help employees get the most out of their IT resources.

-ServiceNow is the leading provider in IT service desk solutions according to many different third party reviews (source: Gartner Group).
-ServiceNow delivers the most-innovative solutions, using a single cloud platform that will help you deliver resilient services, increase productivity, and create amazing experiences for your employees.
+ServiceNow is the leading provider in IT service desk solutions. using a single cloud platform that will help you to deliver resilient services, increase productivity and create amazing experiences for your employees.

 Dive deeper into ServiceNow ITSM